adobe/commerce-cif-connector/README.md

 ### Easy install with the "all" package

 You can easily install all the modules of the connector and also its required dependencies with the [all](all) content package.
+If you want to use the latest released version, just download it with the Maven Central link located at the top of this README and install it in your running AEM instance.

-Just build all the modules and install the `all` content package by simply running the following command at the root of the repository:
+If you want to build it yourself, just build all the modules and install the `all` content package by simply running the following command at the root of the repository:

 ```
 mvn clean install -PautoInstallAll